roshgupta/ISTE-Crypt-Secure-e-Auction/Hyperledger Fabric/Commands.md

   "status": "open"
 }
 ```
-The smart contract uses the `GetClientIdentity().GetID()` API to read the identity that creates the auction and defines that identity as the auction `"seller"`.
+The smart contract for Secure-Auction project uses the `GetClientIdentity().GetID()` API to read the identity that creates the auction and defines that identity as the auction `"seller"`.
 The seller is identified by the name and issuer of the seller's certificate.

 ## Bid on the auction